height, inline-size and block-size.

 let value = el.style.height;

-Retrieving the computed value of height
+Retrieving the computed value of height.

 The computed value is that which results from the evaluation of the relative units and any potential inheritance from the cascade.

-If not, the computed value will be the initial value of the property, which is auto
+If not, the computed value will be the initial value of the property, which is auto in the case of block-size.

 let el = document.getElementById('id');